An adjusted payoff-based procedure for normal form games: Asymptotic analysis

 Cominetti et al.~\cite{cms10} show that if the function $F$ is contracting for the infinity norm, then the process \eqref{algocms} converges almost surely to the unique rest point of the dynamics \eqref{dincontcms}.
 The following result shows that the same holds for the process \eqref{APD} by adding a slighlty stronger assumption on the decision rule $\sigma$. \begin{proposition} Assume that $F$ is contracting for the infinity norm and that, for every $i \in A$, the function $\sigma^i$ is Lipschitz for the infinity norm.
 Then there exists a unique rest point $(x_*,\sigma(x_*)) \in X \times \Delta$ of \eqref{dincont}.
-Furthermore, the set $\{(x_*,\sigma(x_*))\}$ is a global attractor and the process \eqref{APD} converges almost surely to $(x_*,\sigma(x_*))$. \end{proposition} \begin{proof} According to Remark~\ref{dinamicas}, $(x_*,\sigma(x_*)) \in X \times \Delta$ is a rest point of \eqref{dincont} if and only if $F(x_*)=x_*$, hence the existence and uniqueness follow from the fact that $F$ is contracting.
+Furthermore, the set $\{(x_*,\sigma(x_*))\}$ is a global attractor and the process \eqref{APD} converges almost surely to $(x_*,\sigma(x_*))$. \end{proposition} \begin{proof} According to Remark~\ref{dinamicas}, $(x_*,\sigma(x_*)) \in X \times \Delta$ is a rest point of \eqref{dincont} if and only if $F(x_*)=x_*$, hence the existence and uniqueness follow from the fact that $F$ is contracting.\\ Let $0 \leq L<1$ and $K_i$ be the Lipstchitz constants associated with the functions $F$ and $\sigma^i$, $i \in A$, respectively.
+We want to find a suitable strict Lyapunov function, i.e., a function $V$ that decreases along the solution paths and that verifies $V^{-1}(\{ 0 \})=\{(x_*,\lambda_*)\}$ with $\lambda_*=\sigma(x_*)$.
+Let $V:X \times \Delta \to \RR_+$ be defined by